 Bloomberg will host the 2019 New Economy Forum in Beijing in November next year.
 He is keeping participants feet to the fire by announcing a Solutions Lab designed to foster collaboration between public and private sector leaders of new economies, and to deliver actionable solutions over the next year.
-Meanwhile, Fanyu was invited to the World Economic Forum’s Annual Meeting of the New Champions in Tianjin, China.
+Meanwhile, Fanyu was invited to the World Economic Forum’s Annual Meeting of the New Champions in Dalian, People’s Republic of China.

 At UMass Boston, she’ll be guest lecturing during the Spring 2019 semester in Dr. Kenneth Reardon’s Urban Planning and Community Development classes.